shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Zajar walked up to him and stood in front of him.

 The grizzly bear didn’t respond.
+Instead, he breathed quietly, silently snoring.
+His nose had a little knob attached to it with a cleanly sliced end, as if it had been cut.

 Zajar’s nose dripped.
 He wiped the blood off his nose and looked around.
 There was a pigsty with lots of pigs.
 At least one of which was seriously injured, or worse.
 Zajar shrugged as he stepped off the porch.
 The last step creaked under his weight.